 AHS operates one of the largest public archives on the Western Slope featuring images, historical papers, maps, and priceless artifacts from every era of the area’s history.
-The AHS Archives and Collection include more than 70,500 historical items such as maps of 1800s mining claims, ledgers, oral histories, moving images, the entire Aspen Times newspaper archive since 1881, close to 50,000 historical images, over 7,600 objects, and more.
+The AHS Archives and Collection include close to 80,000 historical items such as maps of 1800s mining claims, ledgers, oral histories, moving pictures, the entire Aspen Times newspaper archive since 1881, tens of thousands of historical images, over 7,900 objects, and more.
 AHS ensures items are preserved according to archival best practices for the benefit of the community.
 The Collection grows each year, as do the number of archival consultations.

 Research assistance and access to the Archives is available by appointment, email [email protected] or call 970.925.3721×110.